-Even if we focus on its narrow version, AI should be thought of as a technology platform-there are many ways AI technology can be developed as a commercial or production technology, with widely varying applications.
+Even if we focus on its narrow version, AI should be thought of as a technology platform - there are many ways AI technology can be developed as a commercial or production technology, with widely varying applications.
+This matters greatly because it implies that the economic and social consequences of AI technologies are not preordained but depend on how we decide to advance and build on this platform.
 To some degree, this is true of all clusters of technologies, but it is more emphatically so for AI.4 To see this, contrast it with a related but distinct new technology, robotics.
 Robotics often makes use of AI and other digital technologies for processing data, but is distinguished from other digital technologies by its focus on interacting with the physical world (moving around, transforming, rearranging or joining objects).
 Industrial robots are already widespread in many manufacturing industries and in some retail and wholesale establishments.
 But their economic use is quite specific, and centers on automation of narrow tasks, that is, substituting machines for certain specific activities and functions previously performed by humans.5